How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Prompt Chaining for Solving Vision Tasks

 \subsection{Accounting for algorithmic constraints}

 Using superpixels and the zooming algorithm can impose constraints on MFMs' performance.
 We address this in two ways.
-First, we introduce targeted control baselines in all our experiments (see Sec.~\ref{sec:exps}) to ensure fair and calibrated comparisons with other vision models.
-Second, in App.~\ref{sec:app-finergrained}, we demonstrate that the proposed prompting chains do not inherently pose a hard upper bound on the performance and that employing more fine-grained prompt chains (e.g., using more superpixels) consistently improves results.
+First, we introduce \textit{targeted control baselines} in all our experiments (see Sec.~\ref{sec:exps}) to ensure fair and calibrated comparisons with other vision models.
+Second, in App.~\ref{sec:app-finergrained}, we demonstrate that employing more fine-grained prompt chains (e.g., using more superpixels) yields consistent conclusions, confirming that our findings are robust to the chosen granularity.